Category Archives: Kindle Press

 A mad, insane day that I shall never forget . . .

 But my job is just beginning.
-I wish I could call you on the telephone and hear your voice, tell you that I’m okay, but that’s impossible, so I’ll write everything down as fast as I can.
+I wish I could call you on the telephone and hear your voice, tell you that I’m okay, but that’s impossible, so I’ll write everything dopink_hibiscus_nurse_clipboardwn as fast as I can.
 Here’s what happened earlier today on December 7, 1941 . . .

 The second wave of the surprise attack lasted until nearly 10 a.m.
 I haven’t stopped since then and I’d still be racing from one patient to the next if the nurse-in-charge hadn’t insisted I get some rest.